sw1sh/QuantumPotatoChips/typst/main.typ

 space space
 L_2 = 1/2sqrt((1-2p)/(p(1-p)(1-2p(1-p)))) space sigma_x.
 $ <eq:Lindblads>
 However, here we have unconventional (negative) opposite damping rates $gamma_1=-gamma_2=1$.
-Additionally, because of the singularity at $p=1/2$ in @eq:Lindblads, damping rates should swap signs to close the trajectory:
+Additionally, because of the singularity at $p=1/2$, damping rates should swap signs to close the trajectory:

 $
 gamma_1=-gamma_2=cases(&1 "if" 0 < p <= 1/2, - &1 "if" 1/2<p<1)